Lawrence-Mak/Sales-Analysis-Project/README.md

 ## Introduction

 Welcome to the Supermarket Sales Analysis project!
 This repository contains code and documentation for analyzing historical sales data from a supermarket company.
 The dataset records sales from three different branches over a period of three months.
 The goal is to apply predictive data analytics methods to gain insights into sales trends.
-The data used for this project can be found at https://www.kaggle.com/datasets/aungpyaeap/supermarket-sales/

 ## Table of Contents